Pete Christlieb

 Christlieb finished high school, attended Valley College, and then went on the road with the Si Zentner band at age 18.
 After that, he began a series of jobs with musicians like Bobby Bryant, where he traded saxophone licks with veteran horn men Herman Riley and Hadley Caliman.

 While performing with Della Reese in Las Vegas’ Flamingo Hotel, his path crossed with yet another stellar bandleader, famous for his showcasing of woodwind players – Woody Herman.
 Christlieb heard that Herman band member Joe Farrell was leaving: soon he was asked to join.
 When that job ended, he returned to Los Angeles; this time he began work with former Ellington drummer and bandleader Louis Bellson.
 The two formed a partnership that has strengthened and flourished for over three decades.
 It was the work with Bellson that led to Christlieb’s appointment to The Tonight Show with Johnny Carson and Doc Severinsen.
 “For me, the exposure and promotion that I received there was immeasurable,” Christlieb said.
 “As a band member on camera every night, I was always visible and being promoted.
-I’m sure that a lotpete_christlieb_2 of today’s projects were made possible because of those years.
+I’m sure that a lot of today’s projects were made possible because of those years.

 Christlieb formed his own group, and for a while, had his own record label.
 “I worked with Warne Marsh and my current bassist Jim Hughart.
 I also started producing my records under my own label – Bosco Records, which I named after a Boston Great Dane that I had at the time.”
 Nowadays he prefers to concentrate on performing and leave the business arrangements to others.